-You will assess each rider in the warm up and ask any relevant questions.
-You will then coach the riders to develop their skills and knowledge and ability to influence their horse.
-The exercises you choose may be the same or different for each rider, but they must suit the different ability of each rider and the level they are working towards.
+You will walk the course or lines with the riders before the session and then assess each rider in the warm up.
+You will then coach the riders over single and linked fences to develop their skills and knowledge and ability to influence their horse.
+The fences you choose each rider to jump may be the same or different, but you must choose exercises and heights of fences that suit the different ability of each rider and the level they are working towards.